To help you with the application process, here are some frequently asked questions about the admission process.

 Yes.
 Trinity School welcomes new and returning families to apply for the flexible tuition program, a need-based tuition arrangement similar to those used by many private schools, colleges, and universities.
 Flexible tuition allows families to apply for reduced tuition, in contrast to applying for a grant or award.The flexible tuition rate is based on each family's objective financial information.
 Families apply for flexible tuition through a third party's secure online server.

 Due to high demand for placement and high re-enrollment rates at Trinity, qualified applicants may be placed in a wait pool.
 All students placed in a wait pool are deemed qualified for admission, should a place become available.
 The school does not rank applicants who are placed in the wait pool.
 Whenever a space becomes available, the school will offer admission to the candidate who is the best fit for that class.

 Trinity admits a limited number of students from international countries for admission to grades 9–12.
-Interested students should contact the Admission Office at 919-402-8262, ext 1504, or firstname.lastname@example.org.
+For the fall of 2017, Trinity will welcome three students from China.
+Interested students should contact the Admission Office at 919-402-8262, ext 1504, or email@example.com.

 Students from China

 Trinity has an exclusive agreement with New Oasis to bring students from China to our campus starting in the Fall of 2017.
 New Oasis works to bridge the gaps between opportunity and success within international education through industry-leading programs and partnerships, while building trust and fostering goodwill between the local community, international students, alumni, and their families.

 We plan to admit at least two international students each year, and New Oasis offers the support needed to interview students, test students, set up a host/home-stay program, and support the school and the student academically, culturally, and socially through the young person's Upper School education at Trinity.